amite/rails-together/README.md

 rails-together
 ===============

-Repository contains a codebase for application which is being developed with people from G+ community for learning purposes. [#rubyonrails@google plus](https://plus.google.com/communities/102406850580404903942)
+This is an open source project Repository for people who are new to learning rails.
+If you want to learn rails, by actually building something real, you should join in.
+You can find existing members at the [#rubyonrails G+ community](https://plus.google.com/communities/102406850580404903942)

 What we are Building
 ====================

-We created a sruvey [here](https://plus.google.com/110334580123660644717/posts/1EHKuSo9HUW) to select what kind of application we are going to build.
-At the end we choose 'Personal Finance Manager'.
+We created a survey [here](https://plus.google.com/110334580123660644717/posts/1EHKuSo9HUW) to vote on the kind of application we were going to build.
+At the end we chose 'Personal Finance Manager'.

-List of application features, bugs was entered to [Pivotal Tracker](https://www.pivotaltracker.com/projects/739579).
+A List of application features, bugs has been recently entered to [Pivotal Tracker](https://www.pivotaltracker.com/projects/739579).

 Tools
 =====